 UV Fused Silica Plano-Convex Lenses, Uncoated

-Thorlabs' uncoated UV Grade Fused Silica Plano-Convex lenses are available in sizes ranging from Ø5 mm to Ø75 mm.
+These uncoated UV-Grade Fused Silica Plano-Convex lenses are available in sizes ranging from Ø2 mm to Ø75 mm.
 UV-grade fused silica offers high transmission in the deep UV and exhibits virtually no laser-induced fluorescence (as measured at 193 nm), making it an ideal choice for applications from the UV to the near IR.
 In addition, UV fused silica has better homogeneity and a lower coefficient of thermal expansion than N-BK7.

-Plano-convex lenses have positive focal lengths and are the most popular type of lens element.
-They are commonly used to focus a collimated incident beam; in such cases the collimated light source should be incident on the curved surface to minimize spherical aberrations.
+Plano-convex lenses can focus a collimated beam or collimate light from a point source.
+To minimize the introduction of spherical aberration, a collimated light source should be incident on the curved surface of the lens when being focused and a point light source should be incident on the planar surface when being collimated.
 When image quality is not critical, plano-convex lenses can also be used as a substitute for achromatic doublets.

 Mounting High-Curvature Optics